ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Introduction

-To address the above concerns, in this paper, we propose a proactive defense framework, ID-Guard.
-The framework generates transferable adversarial perturbations through a single forward pass of an image reconstruction network, effectively countering multiple open-source facial manipulation algorithms, as shown in Fig. \ref{fig:up}.
-To eliminate identifiable semantic information in forged images and prevent identity spoofing, a novel Identity Destruction Module (IDM) is incorporated.
-The IDM disrupts identity-related features in a structured manner rather than introducing random or uncontrolled distortions, thereby ensuring that the individual's identity remains unrecognizable.
+To address these concerns, we propose a proactive defense framework, ID-Guard.
+The framework generates transferable adversarial perturbations through a single forward pass of an image reconstruction network, effectively countering multiple open-source facial manipulation algorithms, as shown in Fig.~\ref{fig:up}.
+To eliminate identifiable semantic information in forged images and prevent identity spoofing, we incorporate a novel Identity Destruction Module (IDM).
+Unlike random or uncontrolled distortions, the IDM disrupts identity-related features in a structured manner, ensuring that the individual’s identity becomes unrecognizable.

-The transferability of adversarial perturbations is crucial in practical applications, as the facial manipulation methods employed by forgers are often unknown and uncontrollable.
-To address this, a dynamic weight strategy is introduced during the training of the perturbation generator.
-Specifically, the robustness of different facial manipulation models varies due to differences in model architecture and method design.
-Assigning equal weights to the adversarial loss of different models during perturbation generator training may cause the produced perturbations to be biased toward easily attacked facial manipulations, thereby degrading overall performance.
-Thus, adversarial attacks on different models are formulated as a multi-task learning problem, allowing the loss weights to be dynamically adjusted during training to achieve well-balanced cross-model performance.
-Additionally, a gradient prior perturbation strategy is introduced to enhance training stability and accelerate convergence.
+The transferability of adversarial perturbations is essential in practical applications, as the facial manipulation methods used by forgers are often unknown and uncontrollable.
+To address this, a dynamic weighting strategy is introduced during training of the perturbation generator.
+Specifically, the robustness of different facial manipulation models varies due to differences in architecture and design.
+Assigning equal weights to the adversarial loss of different models during perturbation generator training can bias the perturbations toward those that are easier to attack, degrading overall effectiveness.
+Therefore, we formulate adversarial attacks on multiple models as a multi-task learning problem, allowing loss weights to be dynamically adjusted during training to achieve balanced cross-model performance.
+In addition, a gradient prior perturbation strategy is introduced to improve training stability and accelerate convergence.